 One of the most popular shapes in corporate logo design, squares trigger feelings of stability, balance, and reliability in the human mind.
 As a common shape in branding, they have taken on a secondary neurological response associated with strength, efficiency, and professionalism.
 Their popularity might prompt many to continue using this shape, however, their nonabrasive appearance in association with constant human exposure have caused squares to be more overlooked by the human eye.
 Anyone wanting a logo that really stands out should consider this.

 Lavado’s logo utilizes numerous triangles in their design.

-The three-pointed shape is often viewed as a more masculine shape, being associated with strength, conflict and speed.
-Triangles often represent direction and movement, and are commonly used to replace the letters “A” and “V” in wording.
+The three-pointed shape is often viewed as a more masculine shape, as it is associated with strength, conflict, and speed.
+Triangles often represent direction and movement and are commonly used to replace the letters “A” and “V” in wording.

-This shape is also unique in that certain psychological inferences is dependant on their orientation.
-A triangle sitting on its base represents tension and change, while being place on a point often signifies instability.
+This shape is also unique in that certain psychological inferences are dependant on their orientation.
+A triangle sitting on its base represents tension and change while being placed on a point often signifies instability.

 Ways to Create a Logo

-In the highly technical world we live in there are numerous options for actually creating your logo that were unimaginable just years ago.
-When deciding which avenue to venture down take into consideration the time and money you are willing to invest into a design, as well of the quality of image you want to display on your marketing collateral.
+In the highly technical world we live in there are numerous options for actually creating your logo that was unimaginable just years ago.
+When deciding which avenue to venture down take into consideration the time and money you are willing to invest in a design, as well as the quality of the image you want to display on your marketing collateral.

 Design variations using an online artificial intelligence logo maker